shailis17/IT202-009/public_html/Project/Proposal.md

             - Screenshots
             - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
                 - Screenshot #1 description explaining what you're trying to show
-    - [ ] (mm/dd/yyyy of completion) User will be able to transfer funds to another user’s account
+    - [ ] (12/8/2021) User will be able to transfer funds to another user’s account
         -  List of Evidence of Feature Completion
             - Status: Pending (Completed, Partially working, Incomplete, Pending)
             - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))